tangentsoft/mysqlpp/CONTRIBUTING.md

 ### Option 3: Windows Subsystem for Linux (WSL)

-If you’re on Windows 10, you have the option of [installing WSL][wsl], a lightweight Linux kernel and user environment that runs atop Windows.
+If you’re on Windows 10, you have the option of [installing WSL][WSL], a lightweight Linux kernel and user environment that runs atop Windows.
 This is fundamentally different technology than Cygwin, but the user-level effect of it is the same as far as MySQL++’s build system